Education Health and Care Plans (including personal budgets)

 - help you recognise the difference between goals, aspirations and outcomes

 Currently the Sandwell Independent Supporter Service is provided by the organisation KIDS but this contract will end on 31 March 2018.
 It is unclear at the moment which organisation will take over this service after that date.
 The service is currently at capacity and is unable to receive new referrals before the end of the contract.
 Anyone who requires support through the EHCP process during the transition period can use the Special Educational Needs and Disability Independent Advice and Support Service (SENDIASS).
 Click here for more information about Sandwell SENDIASS.
+Alternatively, this video from the Council for Disabled Children gives more information about the role of SENDIASS.

 Personal Education Budgets